 Section 1469 Civil and Commercial Code: 'Any agreement concluded between husband and wife during marriage may be avoided by either of them at any time during marriage or within one year from the day of dissolution of marriage; provided that the right of third persons acting in good faith is not affected thereby'.

 Section 1469 means that property between husband and wife is governed by the statutory system of property between husband and wife under the Civil and Commercial Code.
 Any agreements or gifts made during the marriage between husband and wife cannot change the statutory system of personal and marital or property owned between husband and wife.
+For the same reason a post-nuptial agreement as opposed to a prenuptial contract is not allowed under Thai law.
+This system in Thai marriage laws is not different from many Western countries.

 Also the Ministerial Regulation and 'letter of confirmation' by which land has been registered as a personal property of the Thai spouse cannot supersede the system of property between husband and wife as laid down in the Civil and Commercial Code.
 This in effect means that even though real estate in Thailand has been registered as a personal property of the Thai spouse it will not per definition be allocated to the Thai national in the event of a divorce.
 In the event of a contested divorce the courts in Thailand must divide the properties according to the Civil Code's system, irrespective the content of the certify or confirmation letter signed during the marriage and registration of the land as a personal property of the Thai national.